TransVault/documentation/README.md

 When permissions have been granted you will receive an email advising you have been invited  to collaborate on the TransVault/documentation repository.

-You can clone our repo by opening the `Command Palette` and typing `git-clone` and press enter.
+You can clone our repo by opening the `Command Palette` "Ctrl+Shift+P" and type `git-clone` and press enter.
 Enter `https://github.com/TransVault/documentation.git` into the `clone-from` field, and select a local path to save your temporary changes.

 You will be prompted to enter your GitHub credentials so please enter them and CRACK ON!